 However, more encouragingly, 72% of those surveyed this year said that the struggle was worth it in the end, and even more stated that they found the experience empowering, up from 69% to 84%.

 Moreover, 72% also said that once they were eventually settled in their property, the turbulent experience beforehand had brought them closer together.

-Lidbetter added that buying a first house can be seen as part of the natural progress into adulthood.
+Lidbetter added that buying the first house can be seen as part of the natural progression into adulthood.
 ‘It is something we all have to learn to cope with.
 Getting through successfully and with relatively little stress is much more likely if you take care of your mental wellbeing and the good news is that this doesn’t necessarily mean spending more money,’ she pointed out.

 ‘For those with higher levels of stress and who may be at the point of developing an anxiety disorder, we recommend seeking help.
 Your GP is well placed to provide advice and information.
 Anxiety UK to offers a range of accessible support services, including a national network of trained anxiety experts, developed to fit around people’s modern, busy schedules,’ she concluded.